-- 18 For loans payable recognised at the reporting date, an entity shall disclose: - (a) details of any defaults during the period of principal, interest, sinking fund, or redemption terms of those loans payable; - (b) the carrying amount of the loans payable in default at the reporting date; and - (c) whether the default was remedied, or the terms of the loans payable were renegotiated, before the financial statements were authorised for issue. - 19 If, during the period, there were breaches of loan agreement terms other than those described in paragraph 18, an entity shall disclose the same information as required by paragraph 18 if those breaches permitted the lender to demand accelerated repayment (unless the breaches were remedied, or the terms of the loan were renegotiated, on or before the reporting date).
+- 18 For loans payable recognised at the end of the reporting period, an entity shall disclose: - (a) details of any defaults during the period of principal, interest, sinking fund, or redemption terms of those loans payable; - (b) the carrying amount of the loans payable in default at the end of the reporting period; and - (c) whether the default was remedied, or the terms of the loans payable were renegotiated, before the financial statements were authorised for issue. - 19 If, during the period, there were breaches of loan agreement terms other than those described in paragraph 18, an entity shall disclose the same information as required by paragraph 18 if those breaches permitted the lender to demand accelerated repayment (unless the breaches were remedied, or the terms of the loan were renegotiated, on or before the end of the reporting period).